Joao-Ex-Machina/jbcr.pt/content/about.md

 I have also been **hackin' and tinkerin'** while involved with the [HackerSchool](https://hackerschool.dev) hackerspace, which I belong to since 2021.

-Other than my research I am also interested in GNU/Linux, Open-Source Hardware, Right to Repair, self-hosting, homelabing and overall all that is related to Open (and opening) Computer and other Electronic Systems.
+Other than my research I am also interested in GNU/Linux, Open-Source Hardware, Right to Repair, self-hosting, homelabing, domotics and overall all that is related to Open (and opening) Computer and other Electronic Systems.
 I like to document my [projects](/projects) and shenanigans [here](/blog).

 ### > The 'Cool' Interests and Trivia